-- ALL PROJECTS WILL BE DONE WITH A PARTNER - With the exception of laboratories and assignments that explicitly permit you to work in groups, all homework and projects are to be YOUR work and your work ALONE. - PARTNER TEAMS MAY NOT WORK WITH OTHER PARTNER TEAMS - You are encouraged to discuss your assignments with other students, and credit will be assigned to students who help others, particularly by answering questions on Piazza, but we expect that what you hand in is yours. - It is NOT acceptable to copy solutions from other students. - It is NOT acceptable to copy (or start your) solutions from the Web. - It is NOT acceptable to use PUBLIC github archives (giving your answers away) - We have tools and methods, developed over many years, for detecting this.
+ALL PROJECTS WILL BE DONE WITH A PARTNER

+- With the exception of laboratories and assignments that explicitly permit you to work in groups, all homework and projects are to be YOUR work and your work ALONE. - PARTNER TEAMS MAY NOT WORK WITH OTHER PARTNER TEAMS - You can discuss your assignments with other students, and credit will be assigned to students who help others by answering questions on Piazza (participation), but we expect that what you hand in is yours. - Level of detail allowed to discuss with other students: Concepts (Material taught in the class/ in the text book)!
+Pseudocode is NOT allowed! - Use the Office Hours of the TA and the Prof. if you need help with your homework/ project! - Rather submit an incomplete homework with maybe 0 points than risking an F! - It is NOT acceptable to copy solutions from other students. - You can never look at homework/ project code not by you/ your team! - You cannot give your code to anybody else -> secure your computer when not around it - It is NOT acceptable to copy (or start your) solutions from the Web. - It is NOT acceptable to use PUBLIC github archives (giving your answers away) - We have tools and methods, developed over many years, for detecting this.
 You WILL be caught, and the penalties WILL be severe. - At the minimum F in the course, and a letter to your university record documenting the incidence of cheating. - Both Giver and Receiver are equally culpable and suffer equal penalties